My Toolkit Recommendations

-Here is my ever-evolving list of preferred tools and resources that make up part of my continual business process.
+Here is my ever-evolving list of preferred tools, software and other resources that make up part of my continual business process.

-The Podcast Studio Gear
+The Studio Gear

 Heil PR-40 Microphone